ivanasen/oop-homework/README.md

-# Homework repo for OOP course at FMI
+# Homework for OOP course at FMI